List of all U-boats

 1 warship damaged, total tonnage 11,500 tons

-Almost certainly sank in an diving accident on 12 May, 1943 in the North Atlantic, in position 46.39N, 26.54W, while facing the British destroyer HMS Opportune after being badly damaged by a Fido homing torpedo from a British Liberator aircraft (Sqdn 86/B).
+Sank in an diving accident on 12 May 1943 in the North Atlantic north of the Azores, in position 46.39N, 26.54W, while facing the British destroyer HMS Opportune after being badly damaged by a Fido homing torpedo from a British Liberator aircraft (86 Sqn RAF/B).
 49 dead (all hands lost).
 (FDS/NHB, October 1989).

 The loss of U-456